 Ques: So what is it that one makes an exceptionally good bowler?

-I ain’t a bowling coach and neither ever try to become one.
-However, that doesn’t stop me to study, understand, & correct the biomechanics in a fast bowler.
-Because that’s my domain and nobody can argue on that.
-A bowling coach can further hone the skills of my trainee to a great degree.
+I am not a bowling coach, nor do I aspire to be one.
+However, that doesn’t prevent me from studying, understanding, and correcting the biomechanics of a fast bowler.
+This is my area of expertise, and it is indisputable.
+A bowling coach can enhance the skills of my trainee to a significant extent.

-Let us first understand what makes a fast bowler:
+Let’s first comprehend what defines a fast bowler:

-Now what matters is how somebody hones their skill set that they are born with.
-Those we see at the top are always those who have worked inadvertently (if not intentionally) to better their skills.
-And then we also see those who promises great potential in their young days but phase out as they grow older.
-Sometimes we blame luck (fair enough!) but most times, it is beyond them.
-They are not able to do things that are required by their body to hone their skill set further to become the best.
+Now, what truly matters is how individuals refine the skill set they are born with.
+Those who reach the top are always the ones who have worked diligently, even if not intentionally, to improve their skills.
+On the other hand, there are those who show great potential in their youth but fade away as they grow older.
+Sometimes luck is blamed (which is reasonable!), but most of the time, it goes beyond that.
+They are unable to do what is necessary for their bodies to further refine their inherent skill set and become the best.

 Science – all the circuitry pathways are covered with what we call myelin sheath – Myelin is an insulating layer, or sheath that forms around nerves, including those in the brain and spinal cord.
 So when I say ‘honing the skill set’; it essentially means adding more myelin on the circuit.